 Every human being goes through a period of singleness.
 But why?
-In this video from Life + Love, Ben Stuart explains the purpose of singleness and what each of us were created for.
+In this video from the Life + Love Bible study, Pastor of Passion City Church, Washington, D.C., Ben Stuart, explains the purpose of singleness and what each of us were created for.

 The entire video is above, and the complete transcript is below.

 It’s interesting.
 Every couple of years Apple comes out with a new iPhone.
 And they’re always launched with great fanfare.
 Millions are in use within a couple of weeks of its creation.

 Every single time they do one, there’s a big announcement.
 And as they gather and announce it to the world at the big press release, you’ll notice that they never say things like, “Notice how the iPhone can be jammed under this door to hold it open.
 We are revolutionizing room entry.”
 Or you never hear them say, “Look how it evenly spreads butter across toast.”